MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/public-data-sources/index.md

 ---
 title: "Public Data Sources | Microsoft Docs"
-description: "Describes Bing Spatial Data Services' public data sources and provides a table that outlines a description for various data sources." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: "The overview page for the Public Data Sources section, with a list of links to each data source available and a description for each." ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""